 Use of H-point Measurement in New Product Development(NPD)

 Since all the vehicles have distinctive dimensions, vehicle benchmarking becomes a very important tool for comparing different competitor vehicles.
-H-Point plays a major role in benchmarking as it gives a single point of reference for all vehicles.
+Seat H-Point testing plays a major role in benchmarking as it gives a single point of reference for all vehicles.
 From H-Point we can measure different internal & external dimensions to compare different vehicles on dimensions, ergonomics, interior space availability, etc.

-- Comfort which is felt & experienced while using different vehicles in terms of space provided inside a vehicle.
+- Seat Comfort which is felt & experienced while using different vehicles in terms of space provided inside a vehicle.